-Emotional Characteristics: It is not uncommon for those suffering from BED to concurrently suffer from an undiagnosed psychological disorder such as depression.
+Emotional Characteristics: It is not uncommon for those suffering from BED to concurrently suffer from an undiagnosed psychological disorder.
+For example, depression.
 Feelings of anger, intense anxiety, shame, and worthlessness are also common – especially immediately following a binge.
-Those afflicted with BED may have been harshly teased about their weight or ridiculed for their weight while growing up, leading to feelings of self-disgust and constant discontentment with body shape and size.
-Those with BED will also typically experience black-and-white thinking, issues revolving around control, perfectionism, and people pleasing.
+Many living with BED may deal with harsh treatment about their weight.
+Or, receive ridicule for their weight while growing up.
+Consequently, this leads to feelings of self-disgust and constant discontentment with body shape and size.
+Those with BED will also typically experience black-and-white thinking, issues revolving around control, perfectionism, and people-pleasing.

-Physical Characteristics: Because those who suffer from binge eating disorder will not engage in compensatory behaviors to counteract their binge periods, it is common that they will either be mildly, moderately, or severely overweight.
+Physical Characteristics: Those who suffer from binge eating disorder will not engage in compensatory behaviors to counteract their binge periods.
+So, it is common that they will either be mildly, moderately or severely overweight.
 However, it is important to note that weight gain is not always present where BED is – those suffering from this disorder could potentially maintain a seemingly normal weight.

 Binge eating disorder affects women slightly more than men, but it remains the most common eating disorder amongst men.
 Roughly 60% of those suffering from BED are female, and 40% are male.
-Women afflicted with BED are likely to experience onset during early adulthood, while men typically experience an onset of the disorder during the middle of their lives (between the ages of 40 and 50).
-BED affects men and women of all demographics and all cultures, and many sufferers from across the country will report that they face an immense amount of stigma and judgment But, more often than not, it comes from those who lack firsthand experience.
+Women afflicted with BED are likely to experience onset during early adulthood.
+On the other hand, men typically experience an onset of the disorder during the middle of their lives.
+Often, between the ages of 40 and 50.
+BED affects men and women of all demographics and all cultures.
+Many sufferers across the country report that they face an immense amount of stigma and judgment But, more often than not, it comes from those who lack firsthand experience.
 Understanding BED is crucial to continuing to provide accessible treatment.
 Effective, evidence-based treatment is available to those suffering from binge eating disorder.
 For more information on potential treatment options, please contact us at Willow Place for Women today.